Progressive multi-fidelity learning with neural networks for physical system predictions: Application to simulation data (I): a nonlinear Reaction–Diffusion system

 \paragraph{Dataset} Data are computed numerically by solving the PDEs \eqref{eq: RD_eqs} using the Fourier spectral method \cite{trefethen2000spectral} with time step $\Delta t = 0.05$.
 Two distinct datasets are generated for use as input and output to the MF model, respectively, and are referred to as LF and HF based on the following characteristics:

 \begin{itemize} \item[-] LF solution data are generated on a coarse equispaced spatial grid with $n_\texttt{LF} = 32$ points in each direction, while a fine grid with $n_\texttt{HF} = 100$ is adopted for the HF data.
 This reduces computational costs and allows LF data to be calculated much faster, at the price of worse accuracy. \item[-] LF solutions are evaluated at a corrupted diffusion coefficient $D_\texttt{LF} = 0.1$, instead of $D_\texttt{HF} = D = 0.05$.
-This represents a bias in the LF modeling in terms of the physical property of viscosity and is employed to emulate model error. \item[-] LF data are additionally contaminated by lognormal multiplicative noise with distribution $\mathcal{LN}{(0,0.8)}$ to simulate observation error. \end{itemize}
+This represents a bias in the LF modeling in terms of the physical property of viscosity and is employed to emulate model error. \item[-] {LF data are additionally contaminated by multiplicative log-normal noise to simulate observation error.
+In this work, we consider $\varepsilon \sim \mathrm{LogNormal}(0, 0.8^2),$ i.e., $\varepsilon = \exp(\xi), \xi \sim \mathcal{N}(0, 0.8^2).$ } \end{itemize}

 To train offline the model, a small amount of expensive HF solution data are computed over a shorter time horizon $T_\text{train}=40 < T = 80$, at a limited set of parameter locations.
 In particular, $N_\mu = 10$ $\mu$-values are selected over an equispaced grid of $\mathcal{P}$.
 We test the progressive MF method accuracy in predicting the HF solutions over an unseen set of parameters in $\mathcal{P}$ over the whole time window $[0,T]$.
 The input dimensions of the data at different fidelity levels are $d_\text{in}^{(0)} = 2$, $d_\text{in}^{(1)} = 4$, and $d_\text{in}^{(2)} = 1024$, corresponding to the time and parameter values at Level~0, four vertex sensors at Level~1, and the low-fidelity spatial degrees of freedom at Level~2.
 The output dimension of the high-fidelity solution is $d_\text{out} = 10000$.
-The dimensionality of both the Level~2 input and the high-fidelity output data is reduced using POD, retaining 9 and 11 modes, respectively, capturing about 90\% of the total variance.
-Uncertainty bounds are computed from the statistical moments of trajectories obtained using ensemble-based methods over $m=30$ retrainings, each with randomly initialized network weights.
+The dimensionality of both the Level~2 input and the high-fidelity output data is reduced using POD, retaining 9 and 11 modes, respectively, capturing about 90\% of the total variance. {The POD bases are constructed from the same snapshot data used for training the surrogate model.} Uncertainty bounds are computed from the statistical moments of trajectories obtained using ensemble-based methods over $m=30$ retrainings, each with randomly initialized network weights.
 More details about the implementation are provided in \ref{sec: appendix}.